bhauman/figwheel-main/docs/tutorial.md

 REPL minus the warning about `target`.

-You should also see that your ClojureScript source code is now being compiled to the local "target" directory and not to a temporary directory.
+You should also see that your ClojureScript source code is now being compiled to the local `target` directory and not to a temporary directory.

 You will also notice this line: